-Bendigo and District Aboriginal Co-operative is governed by a seven-member board elected by members.
+Bendigo and District Aboriginal Co-operative is governed by a five Board of Directors elected by members.

 Nicola Perry, Director